Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Proposed Method

-We should learn the posterior distribution to estimate the unobserved data by employing a Bayesian approach.
-Using the Bayes rule, the posterior becomes an intractable integral.
-For approximating these integrals, the MCMC algorithm is a common approximation approach that tries to obtain sufficient number of samples of the target distribution for a dependable inference \cite{carlo2004markov}.
+{We should learn the posterior distribution to estimate the unobserved data using a Bayesian approach.
+A posterior with an intractable integral will be obtained using Bayes's rule.
+For approximating these integrals, the MCMC algorithm is a common approximation approach that tries to obtain a sufficient number of samples of the target distribution for a dependable inference \cite{carlo2004markov}.}